 When the Harvey Milk High School opened its doors, many felt that gay students should not need or be granted a separate high school; that instances of bullying - when and if they occurred - needed to be handled directly by the schools.
 Opponents of students choosing less traditional settings, such as gay boarding schools or virtual high schools, argue that social systems and institutions will never change unless they are forced to do so.
 They also argue that integration is a key factor in this institutional change process.
 What these arguments miss is that it will take years to rid our education systems of anti-LGBTQ language and physical violence.
 Gay youth should not have to suffer while the system rights itself; they need access now to a range of choices that will encourage them to find a study space which they personally feel makes it easiest for them to learn.
 Universities and colleges are aware of how to address homophobia and trans-phobia.
 Whether they actually do so should not be dependent on LGBTQ people first being harmed for gay issues to become "compelling enough" to inspire a change in policies.
 With the growing popularity of virtual high schools and colleges, online learning is a viable option to help to overcome roadblocks to higher education for many LGBTQ students.
 It can also alleviate the stress of having to negotiate homophobia and trans-phobia so that all students may thrive.
 Each student will have to decide what works best in terms of their education.
 For those who want to learn but do not feel safe on a traditional campus, at least now the creation of an online gay high school and other online learning systems have expanded the viable options.

 Editor’s Note: Do you know of any instances, research studies or case studies on the use of online education or learning systems to serve LGBTQ youth or the gay community at large?
-If so, shout it out.
-Let us know by commenting below.
-Additional guest blogging is welcome on this topic.
+If so, shout it out to us in the forums!

 About the Author: Kim Fountain, PhD, is the Executive Director of RU12?
 Community Center in Vermont.
 She is a cultural anthropologist who taught at Pace University and the University of New Hampshire.
 She worked for ten years at the New York City Gay and Lesbian Anti Violence Project where she participated in a broad range of youth-focused groups such as the NYC Homeless and Street Involved Youth Service Providers steering committee and presented numerous LGBTQ youth specific school based trainings.